oracle/terraform-provider-oci/website/docs/d/network_firewall_network_firewall_policy_service_lists.html.markdown

 The following attributes are exported:

+* `description` - The description of the service list.
+This field can be used to add additional info.
 * `name` - Name of the service Group.
 * `parent_resource_id` - OCID of the Network Firewall Policy this serviceList belongs to.
 * `services` - List of services in the group.